exalt/exalt/packages/core/README.md

 - styles: string[] - set the styles to be used in the component.
 - connect: object[] - tells the component to react to changes in the provided stores.

-The simplest way to create a component is to create a class that extends `Component` and return a template in the render method.
+To create a component all you need to do is create a class that extends `Component` and return a template in the render method.

 **Example:**
 ```js